uboslinux/ubos-docs/sphinx/users/shepherd-staff.rst

   directory, where the host directory is named after the host identifier of the current device.

-UBOS looks for site template files in both of those directories.
-If those exist, UBOS will deploy the specified sites when booting has completed.
+UBOS looks for :term:`Site` template files in both of those directories.
+If those exist, UBOS will deploy the specified :term:`Sites <Site>` when booting has completed.

 Disabling Staff functionality
 -----------------------------